nutjob-laboratories/erk/README.md

 * Automatic logging of channel and private chats
   * Logging can be switched on and off
   * Logs can be automatically loaded when resuming public or private chats
+  * Features a log export tool that can export to JSON, CSV, or many other formats
 * Powerful scripting engine
   * Almost anything you can do in the client, you can do in a script
   * Scripts can be triggered to execute on server connection or manually